mjackson/unpkg/modules/client/main/About.md

 URLs that do not specify a package version number redirect to one that does.
 This is the `latest` version when no version is specified, or the `maxSatisfying` version when a [semver version](https://github.com/npm/node-semver) is given.
 Redirects are cached for 5 minutes.

-Browsers are instructed (via the `Cache-Control` header) to cache assets for 4 hours.
+Browsers are instructed (via the `Cache-Control` header) to cache assets for 1 year.

 ### Abuse